 The rumour that Apple is developing an AR headset aren't new; rumours of such a device have been circulating for well over two years.
 But things heated up in June 2017, when the announcement of ARKit at WWDC 2017 made it clear that Apple is deeply interested in this area.
 And no surprise: with Google and Microsoft developing AR devices, it seems like a party Apple can't afford to miss.

 Apple is gearing up to be a big player in the AR field, but what exactly does it have up its sleeve?
 Is Apple making a pair of AR glasses?
-And what would it look like?
+And what would such a pair of glasses look like?
 In this feature, we look at all the latest Apple AR rumours, patents and possible release date rumours.

 What is Augmented Reality?